oit-ipbl/final_competition/README.md

    - Make a `zip` archive of the directories.
 The `CMakeList.txt` is **NOT** needed.
 The `zip` filename is `teamXX.zip`. `XX` means your team name (`a, b, c...`).
    ![2021-08-18_083817.svg.png](./images/2021-08-18_083817.svg.png)
 4. Zipped files of all source codes and images for Windows Side each content.
-5. Operation manual of your softweare.
-The manual may include start-up procedure of your ROS packages and Windows side programs, play manual of the mini-games, etc.
+5. Operation manual of your software.
+The manual may include the start-up procedure of your ROS packages and Windows side programs, play manual of the mini-games, etc.
-   - File format should be PDF.
+   - The file format should be PDF.
 Editor tools are not specified.

 ## Evaluation criteria